The most you can ask for in a small claims case is $5,000 (city court); $5,000 (justice of the peace, but no limit on eviction cases).

 Small claims cases in Louisiana are heard in the Justice of the Peace (Rural); otherwise the Small Claims Division (City Court).

-In Louisiana, the defendant may file a written answer within ten days of service (15 days if served by the secretary of state) to avoid default.
+In Louisiana, the defendant must file a written answer within ten days of service (15 days if served by the secretary of state) to avoid default.

 You are allowed to have an attorney represent you in small claims court in Louisiana.